 Any toy store contains dozens of affordable toys that offer colorful alphabet keys.
 Look for products that are responsive, have adjustable volume controls, and will hold up in a classroom setting.
-Some toys, such as the Neurosmith's MagnaPhonics, let children experiment with letter combinations.
-LeapFrog's new LeapPad Plus Writing (see review on page 7) gives children feedback on the marks they make on a page.
+Some toys let children experiment with letter combinations.
+LeapFrog's LeapPad Plus Writing gives children feedback on the marks they make on a page.

 The Reverse Teleprompter-Dictated Stories

 If you're a good typist, let children dictate their written language as your fingers fly.
 If you are fast enough, they can actually see the words appear on the screen as they say them (ask them to speak slowly and clearly).
-For even more fun, use a computer projector to make children's language look large and impressive!
+You could also consider using a dictation software.
+For even more fun, use a projector to make children's language look large and impressive!

-If you have a classroom Web site, turn your Homepage into a virtual bulletin board on young children and writing.
-Call it Stages of Writing and scan samples of children's writing, along with each child's age and the month the sample was created (you'll find the link to the Southwood Elementary School above).
+If you have a classroom website, turn your homepage into a virtual bulletin board on young children and writing.
+Call it Stages of Writing and scan samples of children's writing, along with each child's age and the month the sample was created.

 Tip: Save your pictures as JPEG files (.72 dpi, or "screen resolution") so that they will load quickly and still look clear.